 Fall flavors: Lake Tahoe’s South Shore seasonal specials

 Autumn is well under way, so you’ve probably had your fair share of pumpkin spice lattes.
 Looking for a new fall drink or a spin on classic pumpkin flavors to satisfy your taste buds?
-Plenty of South Shore cafes and coffee shops have their own seasonal specials you should check out to expand your palette.
+Plenty of South Shore cafes and coffee shops have their own seasonal specials worth checking out to expand your palette.

 Revive Coffee & Wine